-Inspire Positive Change Through Values-Based Leadership — The M.A. in Organizational Leadership with an Ethics concentration teaches working professionals how to guide organizations toward purposeful and responsible decisions in a diverse, globalized world.
+The Master of Arts in Organizational Leadership with an Ethics concentration (MLE) degree teaches working professionals how to guide organizations toward purposeful and responsible decisions in a diverse, globalized world.
 You will be led through a unique series of online courses that integrates personal mindfulness, professional awareness, and global consciousness for skillful leadership in any organizational context.

 Organizational Leadership courses are taken along with courses from The Claremont Core®.
 These courses teach the engagement skills necessary to implement the theories and ideas from the concentration courses.
 You'll also have the opportunity to interact with and learn from students in other programs.

 Leadership in action is designed to support the exploration of leadership through self-reflection and assessment, including creating a personal mission statement and developing a leadership philosophy.
 Students will review a variety of leadership assessments, theories, and strategies on power dynamics, decision making, ethically addressing toxic leadership, conflict resolution, communication, and cultural awareness.
 Students will explore practical and experiential leadership styles and consider consequences of choices in the role of leading others.
 In addition, students will review and apply research strategies to develop knowledge and skills preparing for the capstone project.
 The course topics center around developing key leadership and action research skills to understand influencers in the social change process.

 In this course, students review texts from classical and contemporary ethicists while examining multiple approaches to ethical reflection.
 The readings provide a framework to develop ethical reasoning skills to critically respond to thought-experiments and contemporary case-studies.